ANALYSIS-Bonds back in a tailspin as 'higher for longer' narrative hits

 "Central banks seem to be encouraging markets to believe this too, suggesting more hikes are ahead."

-Prospects for a November Fed hike also rose in addition to a July move, and traders have further reduced the rate cuts they priced in for 2024, with bets nearing the Fed projections traders had initially shrugged off in June.
+Prospects for a November Fed hike had risen on Thursday in addition to a July move and traders reduced bets on cuts next year, though those moves reversed on Friday.

-In Europe, they anticipate the Bank of England may have to hike rates to 6.5% by December, adding one more increase to their expectations since last week.
-And traders now see a small probability that European Central Bank rates will peak at 4.25%, not the 4% they expected previously.
+In Europe, traders bet the Bank of England would hike rates as high as 6.5% and briefly bet on a small probability that the European Central Bank will hike to 4.25%, from previous expectations for 4%.

 HIGHER FOR LONGER